minkhant1996/NLP/README.md

  - Pyae Sone

 In this project, we will create a simple chatbot with BERT pretrained model and try to finetune for improvement.

+Final ipynb are in code/IntentDetection and code/QuestionAnswering folders respectively.